nickhardiman/ansible-examples/README.md

 ## What are these?

 These are tiny playbooks that run locally, to see how ansible behaves.
-The playbooks are simple - no roles, SSH, remote hosts, or privilege escalation.
+The playbooks are simple - no roles, SSH, or remote hosts.
+Mostly no privilege escalation.

 I wrote these on Fedora.
 My cross-platform testing is a big fat zero.
 I have no idea how they behave on Windows or other platforms.